devtools::install_github("cran/sdtalt") (not on CRAN)

 \[d' = \Phi^{-1}(HR) - \Phi^{-1}(FAR)\]

 \(\Phi\) is the cumulative normal density function, and is used to convert z scores into probabilities.
 Its inverse, \(\Phi^{-1}\), converts a proportion (such as a hit rate or false alarm rate) into a z score.
 From here on, I refer to standardized hit and false alarm rates as zHR and zFAR, respectively.
-The response criterion c is given by the negative standardized false alarm rate -zFAR (DeCarlo 1998).
+Response criterion c is calculated as:

 zhr = qnorm(hit / (hit + miss)),